Carleton-Team-Koala/Scramble/README.md

 # Scramble

 ## Abstract
 This is Scramble, a word game based off of Scrabble.
 It was developed during Carleton College's Fall 2023 trimester for Matt Lepinski's class CS347: Advanced Software Design.
-The application is primarily wriiten using React for the frontend, and Golang for the backend.
+The application is primarily wriiten using React for the frontend, and Go for the backend, with a PostgreSQL-written database tracking game states.

 ### Contributers
 |Name|Email|